Note to Departments

 - Rights to publish research obtained through the use of the materials

 - Reporting and confidentiality obligations

 Each MTA must, therefore, be negotiated on a case-by-case basis.
-URA reviews and approves incoming and outgoing MTAs with three exceptions:
+URA reviews and approves incoming and outgoing MTAs with one main exception:

 - Outgoing MTAs from the University of Chicago to Industry, which are reviewed and approved by The Polsky Center